Horsehair in Mattresses: What It Is, Benefits, and Long-Term Durability

 Where is horsehair used inside a mattress?

-It’s commonly placed as a functional comfort/support layer, often alongside natural wools and above or between spring systems, to improve ventilation and enhance long-term structure.
+It is commonly used as a comfort and support layer, often alongside natural wools and above or between spring systems.

 Want guidance for a specific project or sleep preference?
 Contact Midsummer.